Do I need a visa?

 your legal guardian(s), you will need to provide a relationship verification certificate.

-Please follow this link http://www.oanda.com/currency/converter/ for your current monetary exchange rate.
+Please follow this link http://www.oanda.com/currency/converter/ for your current monetary exchange famous people rate.

-Further information from UKBA regarding the financial evidence you must provide can be found at http://www.ukba.homeoffice.gov.uk/visas-immigration/studying/adult-students/evidence/money/
+Further information from UKVI regarding the financial evidence you must provide can be found at https://www.gov.uk/tier-4-general-visa/eligibilityA guideline to your likely expenses can be found at https://www.gov.uk/tier-4-general-visa/documents-you-must-provide.

 How much are the estimated living expenses?